microsoft/CNTK/Documentation/current_iteration.md

 ## New loss function: hierarchical softmax (Thanks @yaochengji for the contribution!)

+## Distributed Training with Mulitple Learners
+- Trainer now accepts multiple parameter learners for distributed training.
+With this change, different parameters of a network can be learned by different learners in a single training session.
+This also facilitates distributed training for GANs.
+For more information, please refer to the [Basic_GAN_Distributed.py](../Examples/Image/GAN/Basic_GAN_Distributed.py) and the [cntk.learners.distributed_multi_learner_test.py](../bindings/python/cntk/learners/tests/distributed_multi_learner_test.py)

 ## Bug fixes
 - Fixed convergence issue in Tutorial 201B
 - Fixed pooling/unpooling to support free dimension